6.1 PreLab Reading – The Endocrine System

 Negative Feedback

-Hormone release in the endocrine system is regulated through negative or positive feedback mechanisms.
-Negative feedback operates similarly to a thermostat set a predetermined temperature (e.g., 68 F).
-When the temperature exceeds the set point (e.g., 72 F), the thermostat activates the air conditioner to cool the room.
-Once the temperature drops below the set point (e.g., 67 F), the air conditioner turns off.
+Hormones release by the endocrine system are regulated through negative or positive feedback mechanisms.
+Negative feedback operates similarly to a thermostat set a predetermined temperature (e.g., 68° F).
+When the temperature exceeds the set point (e.g., 72° F), the thermostat activates the air conditioner to cool the room.
+Once the temperature drops below the set point (e.g., 67° F), the air conditioner turns off.
 This continuous assessment ensures the room remains at a relatively constant temperature.

 Thyroid, Cortisol, and Testosterone

 The hypothalamus releases TRH, which travels via the bloodstream to the anterior pituitary gland, stimulating the production of TSH.
 TSH then travels to the thyroid gland (located anterior to the trachea and just below the larynx) to stimulate the production and release of thyroid hormones (T3 and T4).
 These hormones influence the growth rate of many body tissues and are necessary for proper central nervous system development.
 Their primary function is to increase basal metabolic rate (BMR) and heat production.
-An excess of thyroid hormone will negatively feedback to inhibit further thyroid hormone release from the thyroid gland, TSH secretion from the anterior pituitary gland, and/or TRH release from the hypothalamus.
+Once released in the bloodstream, thyroid hormones provide feedback to the hypothalamus, anterior pituitary gland, and the thyroid gland by reducing the secretion of TRH, TSH, and thyroid hormones to maintain hormonal balance.

 Similarly, ACTH is released from the anterior pituitary gland in response to CRH secreted by the hypothalamus.
 ACTH stimulates the adrenal cortex of the adrenal glands (located on top of the kidneys) to secrete cortisol, which promotes the breakdown of proteins and fats and helps the body adapt to stress.
 Cortisol provides the body with fuel by breaking down (catabolism) bodily materials.
-Under normal conditions, excess cortisol in the bloodstream will negatively feedback on the hypothalamus (to inhibit CRH release), the anterior pituitary gland (to inhibit ACTH secretion), and/or the adrenal gland (to inhibit further cortisol release).
+Plasma cortisol levels are typically regulated through negative feedback on the hypothalamus, anterior pituitary gland, and the adrenal gland by reducing the secretion of CRH, ACTH, and cortisol to maintain balance.
 The release of CRH is regulated by negative feedback, circadian rhythms, and stress.
 Cortisol can also act as an immunosuppressive and anti-inflammatory agent.
 If administered in large doses, its immunosuppressive properties will cause the organs of the immune system to shrink.
-In this lab, the thymus gland will represent the organs of the immune system.
+In this lab, the thymus gland will represent the organ of the immune system.

-LH is released from the anterior pituitary gland in response to GnRH secreted by the hypothalamus.
+LH is released from the anterior pituitary gland in response to GnRH (gonadotropin-releasing hormone) secreted by the hypothalamus.
 LH is secreted in both males and females.
-In males, LH travels to the Leydig cells of the testes, which releases testosterone.
+In males, LH travels to the Leydig cells of the testes, which releases testosterone, one of the three predominant sex hormones in males.
 Testosterone is responsible for the male sex drive and secondary sex characteristics, such as increased body hair and a deeper voice.
 An excess of testosterone can cause an increase (anabolic) in muscle mass.
 Negative effects of testosterone include male pattern baldness and increased secretion of the sebaceous glands, which can lead to acne.

 To simplify the relationship between the reproductive and endocrine systems, we will focus only on the male system.
 The female reproductive system is more challenging to study due to its continuous cycling.